TikTok and Online Security | Is TikTok Safe for Kids?

 If you do create an account, ensure that it is a private account, and see if your device will allow you to stop apps and third parties tracking your use of the device while you use the apps as this can be a way to prevent identity theft and stop loads of details about you and your life from being collected.

-How Safe is TikTok for Kids?
+How Safe is TikTok for Kids and Teens?

 As with any social media platform, there are certain risks associated with the app that parents should be aware of.
 One risk includes the potential for exposure to inappropriate content.
 While it’s true that the app’s official guidelines prohibit illegal or inappropriate content to be shared, it’s worth noting that there aren’t real people managing this process.
 Instead, TikTok relies on digital algorithms to automatically filter out content that violates the app’s official guidelines.
 The reality of this is that some illicit content will inevitably fly under the radar and end up on users’ screens.

 Another area of concern is the potential for communication with strangers.
 With over one billion users on the app, the risk of contact with strangers shouldn’t be ignored.
-Kids aged 16+ that create an account will have their profile set to public by default, and their account activity is visible to anyone.
+Teens aged 16+ that create an account will have their profile set to public by default, and their account activity is visible to anyone.
 While accounts made by children between the ages of 13 and 15 are automatically set to private, it’s not hard to bypass this restriction—all they have to do is enter a false birth date when they register for an account.

 While there are many parental controls parents can activate to mitigate many of these risks and create a safer experience for their children who use the app, it’s still important to be educated on the potential dangers that come with any social media platform.
 Knowing what privacy settings you can manage and taking time to set technology boundaries with your kids are some of the best ways you can ensure your kids are protected on TikTok.